BridgetteMag/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists enviroment variables
+Create a script that lists all local and enviroment variables , and functions